 We started off by inviting D to see what we do on the computer or with our phones.
 It helped him see that we don’t play games but we do enjoy our jobs.
-Whether it is watching videos, talking to someone or creating graphics, it was for a reason.
+Whether it was watching videos, talking to someone or creating graphics, it was for a reason.

-Children can not learn to differentiate between entertainment and work when you are using games to teach learning.
+Children cannot learn to differentiate between entertainment and work when you are using games to teach learning.
 Instead, when we use screen time to train them to use the internet responsibly, we empower them.
 We show them what adults use gadgets for and how technology has more purpose than shooting down bad guys on a screen.